Global Homotopies for Differential Hochschild Cohomologies: The Van Est Double Complex

 Here we used \autoref{lem:hkpk}~\ref{item:PK}.
 In other words, we have $\id - \VanEstDiff \circ \VanEstInt = \partial 0 + 0 \partial = 0$.
 This shows the first part.
 For the second part we compose $(\imap,\Pmap;\Hmap)$ and $(\Qmap,\jmap,0)$ to obtain the deformation retract

 Hence we have $\delta_\Ca \VanEstHomo + \VanEstHomo \delta_\Ca = \id - \VanEstInt \circ \VanEstDiff$. \end{proof}

-\begin{remark} Note that both of the complexes $\CCE^\bullet(V)$ and $\CCa^\bullet(V)$ have interpretations even if the Lie cobracket is not trivial: $\CCE^\bullet(V)$ is the usual Chevalley-Eilenberg complex of a Lie coalgebra, and $\CCa^\bullet(V)$ is the coalgebra complex of the universal enveloping coalgebra of the Lie coalgebra.
+\begin{remark} \begin{remarklist} \item Note that both of the complexes $\CCE^\bullet(V)$ and $\CCa^\bullet(V)$ have interpretations even if the Lie cobracket is not trivial: $\CCE^\bullet(V)$ is the usual Chevalley-Eilenberg complex of a Lie coalgebra, and $\CCa^\bullet(V)$ is the coalgebra complex of the universal enveloping coalgebra of the Lie coalgebra.
 Since our Lie coalgebra $V$ is abelian, one can show that its universal enveloping coalgebra is indeed $\Sym V$, see \cite{michaelis:1980a}.
 We are very certain that one can use the deformation retract \eqref{diag:VanEstMapsDeformationRetract} and the dual Poincaré-Birkhoff-Witt theorem (see \cite{michaelis:1985a}) to perturb $\delta_\Ca$ in the direction of a non-trivial Lie cobracket in order to obtain a deformation retract connecting the Chevalley-Eilenberg complex of a locally finite Lie coalgebra with the coalgebra complex of its universal enveloping coalgebra.
-Since this is not directly connected to the overall aim of this paper, this attempt will be part of a future work. \end{remark}
+Since this is not directly connected to the overall aim of this paper, this attempt will be part of a future work. \item Moreover, the deformation retract \autoref{diag:VanEstMapsDeformationRetract}, or better said a dual version of it, can be used to build an explicit deformation retract for a (dg) Lie algebra $\liealg{g}$ and its universal enveloping algebra $\mathcal{U}(\liealg{g})$

+where $\Anti\liealg{g}$ is the Chevalley-Eilenberg complex with its canonical dg coalgebra structure and $\Omega$ is the cobar resolution of this coalgebra.
+This implies immediately that the universal enveloping algebra of a (dg) Lie algebra is Koszul.
+This line of thought together with an extended version of the Poincaré-Birkoff-Witt theorem for $L_\infty$-algebras is carried out in \cite{getzler:2024a}, but using the homotopy constructed in \cite{dewilde.lecomte:1995a}.
+In the appendix of \cite{getzler:2024a} a detailed comparison between the two homotopies is given. \end{remarklist} \end{remark}

 We call $\VanEstDiff$ the \emph{van Est differentiation} map, while we call $\VanEstInt$ the \emph{van Est integration}.
 It follows directly that $\HCa^\bullet(V) \simeq \Anti^\bullet V$ via the van Est maps.
 In fact, this is actually an isomorphism of algebras as the next result shows. \begin{corollary} Let $V$ be an $\ring{R}$-module.
 Then $\VanEstDiff \colon \HCa^\bullet(V) \to \Anti^\bullet V$ is an isomorphism of graded algebras with inverse $\VanEstInt$. \end{corollary} \begin{proof} It remains to show that $\VanEstDiff$ is an algebra homomorphism.
 For this recall that in cohomology $\Pmap$ is the inverse of $\imap$ and $\Pmap$ is right $\HCE^\bullet(V)$-linear.
 Hence for $[A] \in \HVanEst^\bullet(V)$ we have